datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

 Creating global datasets allows you to:

 - 	Semantically group and structure data
-		A semantic grouping of the data makes the data itself easier to understand and more intuitive to work with, both in terms of existing architecture and new projects.
+		A semantic grouping of the data makes the data itself easier to understand and more intuitive to work with, both in terms of existing architectures and new projects.
 For existing architectures, separating your data into relatable and recognizable structures allows for more efficient support and error handling.
 To have all raw source data related to a concept (ie. customer data) directly upstream from a pipe substantially decreases the time you need to localize and to correct a potential issue.
 		Semantic grouping also makes your Sesam architecture more scalable and results in fewer active connections over time.

 -	Setup master data management - Golden records